-Definition of HO-6 Insurance
+Definition and Examples of HO-6 Insurance

 Also referred to as condo insurance, HO-6 insurance is a type of homeowners policy that can cover a wide range of damages and expenses relating to your condominium, co-op, or townhouse—as opposed to the shared areas of the condominium complex.

 - Alternate name: Condo insurance

 Policy details vary, but they generally cover some or all of the following to a degree:

 - The dwelling, its fixtures, and any improvements

 - Personal property and belongings within the unit, such as clothing, furniture, and electronics

 - Living expenses if you have to move out while your condo is being repaired or rebuilt due to a covered loss

 - Legal fees and medical costs for accidents that happen in your unit

 The most comprehensive plans include all of these coverages, but there’s no guarantee all policies do.
 Additionally, like many types of insurance, HO-6 policies have reimbursement limits.
 These policies also exclude coverage for certain types of incidents, such as damage from flooding and termites.
 However, if your unit is burglarized, for example, your HO-6 policy will likely cover the cost of your stolen items.